 Michael Li-Ming Wong is a partner in both the San Francisco and Palo Alto offices of Gibson Dunn.
-He serves as the Co-Chair of the firm’s national Securities Enforcement Practice Group and is also a member of the White Collar Defense and Investigations Practice Group and the Privacy, Cybersecurity and Consumer Protection Practice Group.
+He is a member of the firm's national Securities Enforcement, White Collar Defense and Investigations and Privacy, Cybersecurity and Consumer Protection Practice Groups.
 Michael focuses on white-collar criminal matters, complex civil litigation, data privacy investigations and litigation, and internal investigations.

 Michael has first-chaired more than twenty civil and criminal jury trials in federal and state courts.
-He has never lost a jury trial.
-In 2014, Law360 named Michael one of the national winners of its "MVP of the Year Award" in the Securities category for "successes in high-stakes litigation."
-In 2012, the San Francisco Daily Journal and Los Angeles Daily Journal honored one of his civil jury trial victories as one of the Top Defense Verdicts of the Year in California.
+Has has received Law360's "MVP of the Year Award" for "successes in high-stakes litigation."
+Also, the San Francisco Daily Journal and Los Angeles Daily Journal has honored him for achieving a Top Defense Verdicts of the Year in California.
 Michael is also listed among Northern California "Super Lawyers."

 A Certified Information Privacy Professional (CIPP/US), Michael also assists clients with data-privacy counseling and litigation, including matters arising from data breaches and other cybersecurity matters involving law enforcement and governmental agencies.
 He is lead counsel in several high-profile matters involving alleged data breaches.